Measure Flour Correctly

 Although, home baking is becoming a lost art, it is important to learn proper techniques, so that when you do take the time to make it from scratch, your finished product will be worth the effort.

-Baking is really more like science than art, since the amount and proportion of ingredients must be carefully balanced to bring about the best result.
+Actually, baking is really more like science than art, since the amount and proportion of ingredients must be carefully balanced to bring about the best result.
 By standardizing the measuring technique, recipes can be exchanged with the expectation of a uniform result.

 Should I have told her?